Contact Me

 6. Please Don't Talk About Me When I'm Gone

-Frank Sinatra recorded this old 1930's tune back in 1961 and put it on his "Swing Along With Me" album but the song was not released as a single from that album.
+Please Don't Talk About Me When I'm Gone is an old 1930's tune recorded by Frank back in 1961 and put it on his "Swing Along With Me" album but the song was not released as a single from that album.

 Others who have recorded this song were Ella Fitzgerald, Sammy Davis Jr, Dean Martin and Mose Alison to name a few.